The first in the region

 Currently produced per month

-A growing export presence in Russia, Maldives, Oman, China, GCC and more
+A growing export presence in Hong Kong, Maldives, Mauritius and more.

 Hotels, Restaurants & Supermarkets